Net Zero Innovation (Keynote) Theatre

-This panel will explore the practical considerations, applications, and opportunities for accessing finance to further business climate resilience through the adoption of green technology and green fintech solutions.
+This panel will explore the practical considerations, applications, and opportunities for accessing finance to further business climate mitigation through the adoption of green technology and green fintech solutions.

 Learnings